 My colleagues and I at the Center are under no illusions about the magnitude of the societal changes necessary to limit climate change – and to avert the harms it may cause – but we are proud of the contributions we are making.
 Many organizations have credited our research as having provided them with important insights that improved their approaches to public outreach.
 Our own public engagement projects – most notably our work with TV weathercasters, conservative thought-leaders, and America’s medical community – have helped strengthen America’s response to changing climate.
 And our training programs – including our Masters and Doctoral degree programs, and our intern program with the National Park Service – are helping to train the next generation of professionals whose contributions are needed now, and will continue to be important over the decades to come.

 Effective communication can be a powerful tool to enhance the public’s health and welfare, as myriad public health examples have demonstrated over the past several decades – like the dramatic decline in tobacco use, auto fatalities, vaccine preventable diseases, and Sudden Infant Death Syndrome.
 Through our research, public engagement initiatives, and training programs, we aim to help enhance the effectiveness of communication about climate change so that all Americans, and all people of the world, can look forward to a better tomorrow.

-I am looking forward to celebrating the 10th anniversary of our Center in August 2017.
 With your help, I am confident that our most important contributions are yet to come.